-Angels in America by Tony Kushner will be revived by Toneelgroep Amsterdam an directed by Ivo van Hove at BAM's Howard Gilman Opera House (30 Lafayette Ave) tonight, October 23 & 24 at 7 p.m. and October 25 at 6 p.m.
+Angels in America by Tony Kushner will be revived by Toneelgroep Amsterdam an directed by Ivo van Hove at BAM's Howard Gilman Opera House (30 Lafayette Ave) on October 23 & 24 at 7 p.m. and October 25 at 6 p.m.
 The production will feature set and light design by Jan Versweyveld, costume design by Wojciech Dziedzic, video design by Tal Yarden and music by Wim Selles.
 In Dutch with English titles.

 Tickets start at $40.
 Duration: 5hrs 10 min (with 45 minute meal break).

 Under the virtuosic direction of Ivo van Hove, Toneelgroep Amsterdam presents its masterfully raw and incisive approach to Tony Kushner's Pulitzer Prize-winning contemporary classic, Angels in America.
 Set in New York City in the 80s, this deeply layered work presents a mosaic of stories about people struggling with love, sexuality, religion, and the disastrous consequences of AIDS.
 The play consists of two parts: "Millennium Approaches" where three separate storylines are introduced and gradually become interwoven, and "Perestroika," where the play moves toward an unreal world of hallucinations, revealing resonant themes of transformation, release, resilience, and rebirth.For this five-hour theater marathon, van Hove has stripped the stage bare of all scenery, resting the drama instead on the extraordinary shoulders of the acclaimed Toneelgroep Amsterdam actors as they struggle through the lives of their deftly drawn characters-the haunted Prior Walter and his boyfriend Louis, Reaganite lawyer Roy Cohn, and closeted Mormon Joe Pitt and his wife Harper.